Priorities FY 2023

 “[System]” designation indicates systemic advocacy and does not include individual casework.

 All client services are contingent upon sufficient staffing as well as other case-opening criteria determined by DRNM policies and procedures.

 Decrease the abuse, neglect and exploitation of people with disabilities by improving the practices of programs and facilities in congregate settings for people with disabilities and/or where there are significant allegations of abuse, neglect or exploitation.

-- A/N/E.2 [System] Conduct at least quarterly monitoring of community-based programs serving persons with developmental disabilities pursuant to the Jackson case, for the purpose of identifying possible abuse or neglect and receiving potential complaints as well as to determine the quality and status of services provided.
+- A/N/E.2 [Monitoring] Conduct routine monitoring of facilities serving persons with disabilities for the purpose of identifying possible abuse or neglect, and compliance with respect to service recipient rights and safety.